How to Clean Faux Leather

 Step 1 - Blot the Stains

-If the faux leather gets contaminated with liquids, vomit, food, or any other contaminant, make sure to blot it with paper towels as quickly as possible.
-This way, the stain to be cleaned is minimized substantially, thus saving a lot of cleaning time.
+If any faux leather goods you may have are contaminated with liquids, vomit, food, or any other contaminant, make sure to start off by blotting the impacted area with paper towels as quickly as possible.
+This way, the stain that will need to be cleaned is minimized substantially, thus saving a lot of cleaning time.
+A little effort early on will mean less effort in the long run and will increase your chances of being able to completely clean the stain off of the faux leather item in question.

 Step 2 - Prepare Soapy Water